 11. Filmic Pro Remote

-If you have tried making a selfie video or filming yourself on a smartphone, you will understand that framing yourself can be a hit or miss affair.
+If you have tried making a selfie video or filming yourself on a smartphone, you will understand that framing yourself can be a haphazard affair.

 Since you want to record in the best possible quality, naturally you want to use the rear-facing camera.